 Credit Score has completely taken over as the primary means by which credit decisions are made.
 It is an ever-more important aspect of our financial life.
 Many people struggle with poor or average credit scores, but it’s actually a lot easier than you might think to improve your credit score.
 You just need to get the information you need, and be prepared to follow through.

 A higher credit score increases the opportunities for truly competitive credit offers and makes you immune from predatory lenders.
-As I’m sure you’re aware there is a whole market for sub-prime credit, which tends to include borrowers with credit scores below 620.
+As you’re no doubt aware, there is a whole market for sub-prime credit which tends to include borrowers with credit scores below 620.
 In fact, the difference between good and bad credit can be as much as $5000 a year.
 Applying the easy steps to increase your credit score can put you in the position to earn far more competitive interest rates and put you on the path to financial independence.

 Proven strategies to effectively increase your credit score:

 Set up direct debit payments.

 Payment history is the single most important factor in calculating your credit score.
 It forms 35% of the overall calculation.
 This is why recent late payments (reported in your file within the last 12 – 18 months) can have a devastating effect on your credit score, even if you have been paying your bills perfectly on time for decades and have excellent credit.
 For example, if you have credit score of 780, just one late payment could cost you 100 points.

 Lenders have the right to report an account late the 1st day the bill is past due, but they typically don’t report it late to the credit reporting agency until it is 30 days past due.
 So, if you’re only a few days late on your credit card payment, as long as it is less than 30 days late, the late payment won’t go on your credit report if you make the payment before the 30-day mark.
 So if your bill is due on the 5th of the month but you are unable to pay until the 29th of the same month, you should be okay.
 The best way to avoid late payments is to setup an automatic payment schedule so that you never miss a payment.